gabegm/gabriel/content/posts/Deploying-My-First-SpringBoot-Code-To-Production.md

 ![alt text](/images/honest-work.jpg "It's not much but it's honest work")

 I needed to add a new field to an existing micro service.
-This meant that the service, which was already listening to a particular event through Kafka, needed to now grab this new field persist it, should it's value differ from what already exists in the service's database.
+This meant that the service, which was already listening to a particular event through Kafka, needed to now grab this new field, and persist it should it's value differ from what already exists in the service's database.

 The service would also need to republish this new field back to Kafka as part of an existing event, and additionally in an existing RPC endpoint for other services to call directly.

 I also needed to update the protobuf files used by Kafka to add the new field for other services to consume.

-So I basically needed to grab something from A, put it in B, and put it back in A. Sounds simple right?
+So, I basically needed to grab something from A, put it in B, and put it back in A. Sounds simple right?

 ## What went wrong

 * My Object Oriented Programming (OOP) principles were way rustier than I first thought
-* I needed to get reaquinted with [IntelliJ IDEA](https://www.jetbrains.com/idea/) after over 5 years
+* I needed to get reacquainted with [IntelliJ IDEA](https://www.jetbrains.com/idea/) after over 5 years
 * Although I got many of my questions answered, it was not always easy to understand them
 * I was overwhelmed with all the things I needed to know
 * Documentation could have been improved
-* Is was hard to find an "easy" ticket for me to work on
+* It was hard to find an "easy" ticket for me to work on
 * I struggled to juggle between my DS tasks and this particular task
-* Setting up a local environment also proved hard to do
+* Setting up a local environment also proved to be hard to do
 * I used the incorrect data structure ([strings vs. enums](https://forums.ni.com/t5/LabVIEW/what-is-the-advantages-disadvantages-of-an-enum-vs-strings-for/td-p/2301458))

 ## What I learnt